 I’ve been following the paleo lifestyle for about a year.
 At first this proved to make camping trips a bit of an issue.
 Before I could simply run into a sporting goods store and grab a couple and freeze-dried meals.
 Even though it was pricey I didn’t really know any other options.
 After starting Paleo I needed new option.
+I had to start Making Your Own Camping Meals.
 I read the back of all the packages and the ingredients and nutritional facts frightened me.
 Obviously I could not have anything from the store but what else was there.
 I found a few resources on the internet.
 My favorite find was The Backpacking Chef where I learned how to dehydrate ground beef.
 Learning that I began making my own camping meals.

 Making Your Own Camping Meals